Cracking isotropic and anisotropic relativistic spheres: Remarks and conclusions

 \section{Remarks and conclusions}

-We have found that isotropic matter configurations present cracking (or overturning) when non constant (local) density fluctuations are considered.
-We have also obtained how the refinement of local density perturbations leads to stable models previously considered unstable.
-As we have mentioned, the perturbations we assume are local, $\delta \rho = \delta \rho(r)$ -represented by any function of compact support defined in a closed interval $\Delta r \ll 1$- and affect all physical variables including the pressure gradient.
+We have extended the cracking formalism to consider local perturbations that affects pressure gradient.
+It is shown that not only anisotropic matter distribution but also isotropic configurations can experiment cracking when non constant (local) density fluctuations are considered.
+As we have mentioned, the perturbations we assume are local, $\delta \rho = \delta \rho(r)$ --represented by any function of compact support defined in a closed interval $\Delta r \ll R$- and affect all physical variables and their gradients.

-The idea of cracking was originally conceived by Herrera\cite{Herrera1992} to describe the behaviour of fluid distributions just after their departure from equilibrium: fluid elements, at both sides of the cracking point are accelerated with respect to each other by -independent and simultaneous- perturbations in energy density and anisotropy \cite{DiPriscoEtal1994,DiPriscoHerreraVarela1997}.
-In this approach, independent and simultaneous perturbations, may drive anisotropic matter configurations to exhibit cracking (or overturning).
-Later, Abreu, Hern\'andez and N\'{u}\~{n}ez \cite{AbreuHernandezNunez2007b} shown how constant (global) density perturbations could generate cracking on anisotropic relativistic fluids.
-In this study, constant density fluctuations affect mass, radial and tangential pressure, but leave unperturbed the pressure gradient; again only anisotropic distributions can exhibit cracking or overturning.
+The idea of cracking was originally conceived by L. Herrera\cite{Herrera1992} using independent and simultaneous constant perturbations, that may drive anisotropic matter configurations to exhibit cracking (or overturning).
+Later, Abreu, Hern\'andez and N\'{u}\~{n}ez \cite{AbreuHernandezNunez2007b}, assuming fluids with ``barotropic'' equations of state for radial and tangential pressures, $P = P(\rho)$ and $P_{\perp}= P_{\perp}(\rho)$, show that constant (global) density perturbations could generate cracking on anisotropic relativistic fluids and this can be related to the sign of the difference between the tangential and radial sound speeds.
+In their work, only density fluctuations generate the perturbed scenario, affecting mass, radial and tangential pressure, but leaving unperturbed the pressure gradient; again in this density-driven-perturbation framework, only anisotropic distributions can exhibit cracking or overturning.